yoctoproject/poky/documentation/ref-manual/variables.rst

          There is legacy support for specifying the full path to the device tree.
 However, providing just the ``.dtb`` file is preferred.

-      In order to use this variable, the :ref:`kernel-devicetree <ref-classes-kernel-devicetree>` class must
+      In order to use this variable, the :ref:`ref-classes-kernel-devicetree` class must be inherited.

-      be inherited.
+   :term:`KERNEL_DEVICETREE_BUNDLE`
+      When set to "1", this variable allows to bundle the Linux kernel and the Device Tree Binary together in a single file.

+      This feature is currently only supported on the "arm" (32 bit) architecture.

+      This variable is set to "0" by default by the :ref:`ref-classes-kernel-devicetree` class.

    :term:`KERNEL_DTB_LINK_NAME`
       The link name of the kernel device tree binary (DTB).
 This variable